From the jacket

 ISBN: 0-385-42443-4

-Except where otherwise noted, all text and graphics on this Web site are © Philip W. Tyo or Phyllis A. Whitney.
+Except where otherwise noted, all text and graphics on this Web site are © Philip W. Tyo.
 Written permission must be obtained from Philip W. Tyo before using any text or graphics from this site, either in printed material or other Web sites.
-By using this Web site, you are agreeing to the Terms of Use.
+By using this Web site, you agree to these Terms of Use and this website Privacy Policy.

 This site was created by Philip W. Tyo.
 All rights reserved.